Leaderboard

 2 points

-43. Day 2 Winter theme.
+Day 2 Winter theme.
 Monochromatic with a little button (Janet Scott, Brown Button 2, Digital Scrapbook) to warm it up a bit.
 I'd forgotten how fun making plaids can be.
 I changed big mask for quite some time to fit what I wanted.
 And I had to (on the mask layer) take a brush and blot out (using black) some of the mask that extended beyond the photo edges.
 I duplicated the image of the bottom square and put it in the upper mask to fit the top of the tree in.
 Font is Adinda Sayang (Creative Fabrica).
 Slowly, I'm getting through.
-Time seems to be elusive right now, and there is no reason for it (except maybe my bad management of it).
+Time seems to be elusive right now, and there is no reason for it (except maybe my bad management of it).2 points

-45. Here is day 3.
+Here is day 3.
 I did the kaleidoscope tutorial multiple times with various color selections.
 The last selection gave me a background I could at least live with.
 But when I had originally gotten frustrated with the tutorial, I had switched to doing a plaid tutorial.
 I chose #1.
 I ended up liking it a lot better with the photo especially after I did a blend mode of multiply at 100 to a flood filled layer with the color 103-40-39 (RGB).
 This will be the one I print.
-Now off to do the extra!
+Now off to do the extra!2 points

 1 point